AutoSail-MDH/autosail/ROS2/sensor_fusion/README.md

 # Sensor fusion
-This application creates a sensor fusion between the GPS and the IMU using EKF.
-It tries to give a better estimation of the velocity and position.
+This application creates a sensor fusion between the IMU and the GPS using EKF.
+It tries to give a better estimation of the velocity and the position.

 The version of ROS2 is Foxy desktop on Ubuntu 20.04.
 The application will read from /position/IMU and /boat/velocity, and publish a Float32MultiArray [v x y] to /position/fusion.